dokku/dokku/docs/deployment/methods/git.md

 dokku git:initialize node-js-app
 ```

 In order for the above command to succeed, the application *must* already exist.

+!!! warning
-> Warning: If the `pre-receive` hook was customized in any way, this will overwrite that hook with the current defaults for Dokku.
+    If the `pre-receive` hook was customized in any way, this will overwrite that hook with the current defaults for Dokku.

 ### Changing the deploy branch